FGA-DIKU/ehr2meds/ehr2meds/MEDS/MEDS_transform/README.md

 ### Event Config File

 The event configuration file maps the columns and formats for various event types.
 Customize these mappings based on your dataset.
+!IMPORTANT: Specify the time_format correctly.
+Otherwise, meds-transforms will remove rows not matching the time_format.!

 Example: `event.yaml`